Take 2 minutes to earn $10 — find your rate on refinancing a student loan. See additional terms.

 If your child has a mix of private and federal loans, you could offer to pay off the private loan while they continue to make monthly payments on their federal loan.
 Since private loans typically have higher interest rates, paying that loan off first might go a long way to helping your child pay back their loans quicker.

 Not sure what your child’s monthly student loan payments will be?
 You can use our student loan calculator to estimate how much they could be paying each month.
-You can then decide if you want to give them money each month to go towards their payments, which in turn can help them pay off their student loans faster.
+You can then decide if you want to give them money each month to go toward their payments, which in turn can help them pay off their student loans faster.

 Furthermore, your child’s federal loans come with certain federal benefits such as income-driven repayment plans, deferment, forbearance, and access to certain loan forgiveness programs.
-Private loans don’t enjoy those same federal benefits, which could be another argument for paying off private loans first.
+Private loans don’t enjoy those same federal benefits, which may be another argument for paying off private loans first.

 4. Helping with Other Expenses